Signs of criticality in social explosions: Conclusions

 In physics, a critical point is a situation in which the system becomes very sensitive to any perturbation, and, consequently, there are fluctuations on all scales.
 The high sensitivity is a consequence of the high correlations that all constituents have with each other at that (critical) point.
 In the thermodynamic limit ($N \rightarrow \infty$), the correlation length (the distance at which the elements are correlated) diverges; however, when the systems have finite size, we can only say that the correlation length takes the dimension of the entire system.
 In any case, the system is characterised by a strong sensitivity, which means that any initial individual perturbation can spread to the entire system, producing structural transformations.
 On the other hand, this divergence in the correlation length causes simplifications in various functionalities.
-Here we propose that the same values for the exponents of the hashtag distributions in the different ways of calculating them are also a consequence of the simplifications that occurred due to the `divergence' of the correlation length.
-This work is an attempt to uncover the effect of high correlations in social phenomena; further investigation is worth to be done.
+Here we propose that the same values for the exponents of the hashtag distributions in the different ways of calculating them are also a consequence of the simplifications that occurred due to the `divergence of the correlation length', which we have called connectedness in the social context.
+This work is an attempt to uncover the effect of such a high connectedness in a social context, and further investigation is worth to be done in order to formalise the link between high connectedness and the divergence of the correlation length in social phenomena.